 - Back for the Dead: Charlie returns from helping his girlfriend-and seeing her killed-in Europe only to get caught in a fight between Duncan,Joe, and an immortal who saved Joe once but killed Charlie’s girlfriend.
 He ends up getting killed by the same guy.

 - Back for the Finale: Tessa, Richie, Kronos, and Horton all show up in the series finale as part of the It's a Wonderful Plot so that Duncan sees what would have happened to them if he had never been around.
 Fitz also returns, taking the role of the guardian angel who shows Duncan why he's made things better for everyone.

 - Ballistic Discount: An episode of the series did this with swords.
 An Immortal walked into an antiques shop that sold assorted bladed weaponry.
 He asked the proprietor to show him an authentic sword that could stand up to the stresses of combat.
 The Immortal tested and took a Toledo sword by stabbing the proprietor with it.

-- Beautiful Slave Girl: Cassandra, when she's captured by The Four Horseman and Methos takes her as a slave
+- Cassandra, when she's captured by The Four Horsemen and Methos takes her as a slave.

 - Been There, Shaped History: Immortality, plus a severe case of Chronic Hero Syndrome, put Duncan in the middle of a lot of historic confrontations.